Your Questions Answered

 In fact, ORIJEN contains 85-90% meat, poultry and fish ingredients and our fresh meats in particular are a high source of natural glucosamine and chondroitin.
 That’s why glucosamine and chondroitin are listed on the guaranteed analysis but not on the ingredient list!

 Q: WHERE DO YOU SOURCE YOUR INGREDIENTS?

 We choose our ingredient partners carefully, and we set quality and nutritional standards to meet our own food standards.
-In Kentucky, and other areas of the US, we have engaged regional farmers, ranchers and fishermen whose values match our own, that we are proud to name.
+In Alberta, and other areas of Canada we’re connected to regional farmers, ranchers and fishermen whose values match our own, that we are proud to name.
 These suppliers provide fresh and custom ingredients that are GMO free, and sustainably and ethically produced.
-Fruit, vegetable and botanical ingredients will be of table quality, and all meat ingredients come from animals deemed as fit for human consumption.
+Fruit, vegetable and botanical ingredients will be of table quality, and all meat ingredients come from animals deemed fit for human consumption.

 Visit our website to learn more about our trusted suppliers of fresh regional ingredients: Fresh Regional Ingredients.

 Q: HUMAN GRADE - ARE ORIJEN INGREDIENTS HUMAN GRADE?

 The fresh meats, meat meals and fat ingredients we use are produced exclusively from animals that have been deemed as fit for human consumption, and are produced in category 3 facilities (human grade facilities, no flushing, and no 4-D animal parts permitted on premises).

 All fruits and vegetables used in ORIJEN foods are also passed as fit for human consumption.

 Q: FRESH OR RAW? - WHAT’S THE DIFFERENCE?